sz2404/PUI2018_sz2404/HW9_sz2404/README.md

 Part 2 & Part 3: I had general discussions with Alia Kasem to make sure that I have correctly understood the instructions.

 # Reference:
-References as made along the notebook whenever functions were borrowed from Stack Overflow other other Python Package Documentations.
+References has made along the notebook whenever functions were borrowed from Stack Overflow other other Python Package Documentations.